 The Season Stretcher

 This dresser has a steadfast preference for either her warm weather wardrobe or her cold weather wardrobe.
 She dreads the start of her less-favored season and holds on as long as possible to her favored one.
-Similarly, like holiday-lovers who start listening to Christmas music on November first, she jumps the gun when her preferred season is approaching, eager to break out her beloved fall boots at the first orange leaf she sees or her prized sandals on the first prematurely sunny day of spring.
+Like holiday-lovers who start listening to Christmas music on November first, she jumps the gun when her preferred season is approaching, eager to break out her beloved fall boots at the first orange leaf sighting or her prized sandals on the first prematurely sunny day of spring.

 This rare dresser gets it just right every time and makes it look natural and effortless.
 This dresser has an abundance of innate style confidence and is often the same person who never seems to sweat even on the hottest days.
 She is the dresser reading this thinking "Is this really so hard?
 What's wrong with these people?"